There are lots and lots of radiology books out there.

 - Core Radiology is, I believe, a better foundational book than B&H (definitely more digestible) and a nice review at the beginning of / prior to intense board review.
 Detailed reviewed is available here.

-- Crack the Core (Vol 1 & Vol 2), the self-published “First Aid” for the CORE exam.
+- Crack the Core (Vol 1 & Vol 2 & “War Machine”), the self-published “First Aid” for the CORE exam.
 Written by the pseudonymous “Prometheus Lionhart, MD,” these self-published volumes are generally loved for their conversational tone, high-yield approach, and lack of competition.
-Persistent innumerable typos are much improved from the first edition, but these are still walls of text without enough pictures, so you’ll have to find your images elsewhere, perhaps with his Case Companion.
+Innumerable typos have continued to slowly improve over the years, but these are still walls of text without enough pictures, so you’ll have to find your images elsewhere, perhaps with his Case Companion.

 - Aunt Minnie’s Atlas and Imaging-Specific Diagnosis